josephcslater/nnfc/readme.rst

 No-name File Type Converters:
 =============================

+| These work, are dated, but I thought I should share them.

 | The scripts in this folder are written to convert a bunch of files
   from one end of line format to another (see background).
 They are written in PERL, and PERL must be installed on your system in order to